hborawski/UCI-Workshop-Starter/README.md

 document.getElementById('main')
 ```

-The first argument for render is the content we want it to render.
-To start, we are simply rendering "Hello World"
+The first argument of the `render` function is the content we want to render.
+For now, we are simply rendering "Hello World"

 ```jsx
 <div>Hello World</div>